internet-corey/retail_scraper_suite/README.md

 ## Overview

-These are not all of the scrapers I have built, but a few examples from each retailer type (website, email account, console storefront)
+These are not all of the scrapers I have built, but a few examples from each retailer type (website, email account, console storefront).
 PS4 now has its own repo because of enhancements that split it out into multiple .py files.

 ### Walmart Scraper